<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=791621130965670&amp;ev=PageView&amp;noscript=1">

 For instance, let us assume a company called Crown Industries who is into manufacturing furniture.

-As per the previous year’s balance sheet, Crown industries have $8000 worth of beginning WIP inventory accounting and they incur $ 240,000 as manufacturing costs and their total worth of finished goods is 238000
+As per the previous year’s balance sheet, Crown industries have $8000 worth of beginning work in process inventory and they incur $ 240,000 as manufacturing costs and their total worth of finished goods is 238000

 Therefore, as per the formula,